rhildred/addGitUser/README.md

 * make our script

+* set the rest of the userdir permissions

 * commit everything and check out into the rails_apps work tree

 * link in to work tree

-* set the rest of the userdir permissions

-* clean up tmp directory
+* clean up tmp1 directory